 Born in Havana, Cuba, María Carla Chicuén moved to the United States as a teenager and completed middle and high school in Florida.
-In 2010 she obtained her Bachelor´s Degree with High Honors in History from Harvard University, and a Master´s Degree in International Relations with Merit from the London School of Economics the following year.
+She obtained her Bachelor´s Degree with High Honors in History from Harvard University, and a Master´s Degree in International Relations with Merit from the London School of Economics the following year.

 María Carla launched her professional career in international development as a consultant for the Education Sector of the World Bank in Washington D.C., focusing on the Latin America & Caribbean region.
 She later transitioned to the Inter-American Development Bank as a consultant for the Integration Sector in Panama City, Panama.